nomanpage/tmux-manager/README.md

 I made this little manager because typing full tmux commands was too much of a hassle.

-You can name the manager whatever you like.
-It’s called "lt" (launch tmux) here but that’s just what I’ve used personally.
+You can name the manager "lt" whatever you'd like.

 With the script named "lt" you can do the following: